pepelsbey/pepelsbey.dev/src/posts/svg-sprites/index.md

 And… it works!
 But only for the last icon, which is based on the same SVG placeholder we discussed earlier.
 That’s unfortunate, but it gives us a choice: we can use the same sprite for all applications and when we need to change the icon’s color fill, we’ll make sure to use the SVG placeholder.

-You might call this method a hack and this is probably fare.
+You might call this method a hack and this is probably fair.
 But it’s so basic that full browser compatibility for this goes back to 2015 or even earlier.
-Though I noticed some behavior in Firefox that migth require some fixing, but only for inline SVG placeholders.
+Though I noticed some behavior in Firefox that might require some fixing, but only for inline SVG placeholders.

-You see, in HTML and CSS everything is a rectangle block, unless you specifically try to round it or clip some other clever way.
-But in SVG everything gets its unique shape and hover behavior based exactly on element’s shape.
-For some reason, inline SVG placeholders with SVG symbol libraries keep hover area rectangular too.
+You see, in HTML and CSS everything is a rectangle block unless you specifically try to round it or clip some other clever way.
+But in SVG everything gets its unique shape and hover behavior is based exactly on the element’s shape.
+For some reason, inline SVG placeholders with SVG symbol libraries keep the hover area rectangular too.

-But only in the case of SVG stack and only in Firefox the icon’s hover area in HTML is based on the linked SVG element’s shape, which is not ideal: your cursor falls into icon’s holes as you move it and the whole thing starts blinking.
-There’s pretty simple solution that some icon systems (like [Material Symbols](https://fonts.google.com/icons)) use anyway, but for a different reason.
+But only in the case of SVG stack and only in Firefox the icon’s hover area in HTML is based on the linked SVG element’s shape, which is not ideal: your cursor falls into the icon’s holes as you move it and the whole thing starts blinking.
+There’s a pretty simple solution that some icon systems (like [Material Symbols](https://fonts.google.com/icons)) use anyway, but for a different reason.

-We need to put some opaque rectangles in each icon to give it desirable hover area.
-They could be circles too, but rectangle would be more universal.
+We need to put some opaque rectangles in each icon to give it a desirable hover area.
+They could be circles too, but rectangles would be more universal.
 That would be pretty easy to automate based on the icon’s `viewBox` attribute, in case you’d like to build such a sprite based on a folder of icons.

 ```svg
 <svg id="account" viewBox="0 0 24 24">